Last updated on

 Always add a CTA in an abandoned cart email.

 Hello Merch is a company that caters to artists and musicians and allows them to create and sell merchandise.
-You can also browse through their catalog to find t-shirts of your favorite artists.
+You can get a custom t-shirts of your favorite artists.
 They’ve taken a slightly unconventional approach (or by some standards, the most conventional approach) to their abandoned cart emails:

 Hello Merch has opted for a plain text email, opting to get rid of all graphics, colors, and buttons.
 Here’s why this can be more effective than some other snazzier abandoned cart emails: